Kids Code Jeunesse

-Kids Code Jeunesse (KCJ) is a Canadian (not for profit) organization based in Montreal, Quebec, which helps children in Canada have an opportunity to learn computational thinking through code.
+Kids Code Jeunesse (KCJ) rebranded to Digital Moment in 2022, is a Canadian (not for profit) organization based in Montreal, Quebec, which helps youth in Canada have an opportunity to learn AI literacy, computational thinking, and coding.
 The organization was founded in 2013.

 Projects

 Code Club

 In 2016, in partnership with Code Club U.K., KCJ licensed the rights to Code Club Canada, which runs volunteer-led Code Clubs for free across Canada.
 There are now over 750 Code Clubs registered throughout every province and territory.
 These clubs are run for children aged 7–12 in schools, libraries, and community centers for 8 weeks.

 Code Create Teach

 In 2016, Kids Code Jeunesse, in partnership with Lighthouse Labs, embarked on a national campaign to inspire teachers to incorporate the basics of coding and computational thinking into their classrooms.
 From April to December 2018, KCJ hosted a free, full-day Code Create Teach workshops which provided K-12 educators with the tools to help them teach their students how to experiment with technology.
 Two workshops were planned for each Canadian province and territory, allowing KCJ to reach over 1500 teachers.
 During the workshops, KCJ instructors provided tips and guidelines to bring coding into the classroom, as well as combine unplugged activities with hands-on coding activities.
 These methods gave attendees the opportunity to connect with other teachers in purposeful and learner-driven way.
 Following the Code Create Teach workshops, each teacher was given a free classroom kit of micro:bits, a pocket-sized programmable micro-controller designed to make learning and teaching code easy and fun.